Hellinger Multimodal Variational Autoencoders: ABLATION STUDIES

 \subsection{Effect of $\beta$ on model performance}

-Figure~\ref{fig:pm_beta} reports performance across $\beta$ values\footnote{$\beta \in \{3e^{-4}, 3e^{-3}, 3e^{-2}, 3e^{-1}, 1, 2.5, 3, 5, 10\}.$} on the PolyMNIST dataset, chosen following~\citet{daunhawer2021limitations}.
+Figure~\ref{fig:pm_beta} reports performance across different $\beta$ values on the PolyMNIST dataset, chosen following~\citet{daunhawer2021limitations}.
 While MMVAE+ reaches the highest log-likelihood, its coherence drops and FID increases sharply at both small and large $\beta$.
 MMVAE, MoPoE, MWBVAE, and CoDEVAE remain stable but yield lower coherence and higher FID than HELVAE.
-Overall, HELVAE delivers the best performance, achieving the highest coherence, competitive FID, and high log-likelihood, showing robustness to $\beta$.
+Overall, HELVAE delivers the best performance.
+It achieves the highest coherence, maintains competitive FID, and attains high log-likelihood across a broad range of $\beta$ values, indicating that its performance is robust to the choice of this hyperparameter.